RaithSphere/VR-Stuff/README.md

 # Contributions
 If you want to Contribute please feel free to fork this repo

-# Support
-If you are having any issue's you can contact me on the Neos Official Discord RaithSphere#2701

 # Thanks and Other Stuff
 Ryuvi for the Initial idea, websocket code and HRV